Starting a Business

 2. People in business are market players, while entrepreneurs are market leaders since they are the ones who started these businesses.

-3. A businessman creates the market for his own business through his efforts and dedication, whereas an entrepreneur makes his mark on the market through his efforts and dedication.
+3. A businessman creates the market for his own business through his efforts and dedication, whereas an entrepreneur makes his mark on the market through his efforts and commitment.

 4. A businessman uses traditional methods to run his company.
 In contrast, an entrepreneur approaches the same problem differently.